 *Certification: This program was designed to meet the certification requirements of the Commonwealth of Pennsylvania.
 If you reside in a different state, you should carefully review your home state’s certification requirements prior to enrolling in this program.

-The online Master's degree in Special Education builds on your professional experience with rigorous course content that prepares you for advanced educational practice in PreK-8 classrooms.
+The online Master's degree in Special Education will expand your skillset with rigorous course content that prepares you for advanced educational practice in PreK-12 classrooms.
 We also provide the tools you need to pursue self-directed professional action research and evaluate new instructional techniques after graduation.

-As a GMercyU graduate, you will be able to:
+As a GMercyU Masters in Special Education graduate, you will be able to:

 - Select and use appropriate instructional materials, equipment, and supplies in meeting the individual needs of persons with exceptionalities

 - Create safe and effective learning environments

 - Maintain confidentiality of information except when information is released under specific conditions of written consent and statutory confidentiality requirements

 - Apply disciplinary methods and behavioral procedures which will not undermine the dignity of the individual or the basic human rights of persons with exceptionalities

 - Utilize assessment instruments and procedures that do not discriminate against persons with exceptionalities on the basis of race, color, creed, sex, national origin, age, political practices, family or social background, sexual orientation or exceptionality